One of my customers reached out to me and wanted a WW1 Biplane Fighter Pilot Restoration of his late grandfather from WW1 .

 “I know little about my grandfather and any relatives who might have known something are long gone.
 One of the men in the picture is my grandfather, who was in the RAF from very early in its existence.
 Sadly I don’t know much more about it, or him.”

 First the restore of the photo and then onto the detective work.

 ” Photo was torn into four pieces.
-Restoration was incredible!
+The restoration was incredible!
 Hard to believe that it can be done.
-Neil was very quick in responding, quoting and turning round the job (all done in a few hours!).
+Neil was very quick in responding, quoting and turning around the job (all done in a few hours!).
 Not only that but he took a personal interest in the picture and even did some (lengthy!)investigative work to find out more about the subject!
 His investigating led to me finding out things about my grandfather (the subject of the photo) that I didn’t know! ” – Tim Farenden

 The detective work

 I jumped on twitter to ask @hewasahero who immediately re-tweeted to @ypreswoman and @stockotrader who got busy with identification and detection.
 The collective came up with the name and make of the aircraft and possibly the squadron.
 The aircraft has been identified as an AIRCO DE HAVILLAND 9A.

 “The Aircraft Manufacturing Company’s DH 9A, otherwise known as the “Ninak”, was a First World War development of the less than successful DH9 bomber.
 The prototype, using a Rolls Royce Eagle engine, flew in March 1918 with the first production machine powered by the new 400 hp American Liberty engine quickly following on 18th April.
 The DH9A entered RAF service with No 110 Squadron in July 1918 and, after the unit’s move to France at the end of August, was employed in the strategic bombing role.
 A further 3 squadrons were equipped with the aircraft on the Western Front before the end of hostilities.